RajChowdhury240/Steghide-Automator/README.md

 ## Usage of StegHide Automator
 ```
+1. chmod +x steghide.sh
-1. bash steghide.sh
+2. bash steghide.sh
-2. select JPG-FILE
+3. select JPG-FILE
-3. look into your directory to see if any data has been extracted
+4. look into your directory to see if any data has been extracted
 ```

 ## Requirements